Iraq PM vows 'government change' to calm protests | DW | 09.11.2019

 'Many mistakes'

-More than 260 people have been killed since the protests erupted last month, with anti-riot police routinely using live fire and tear gas canisters to disperse crowds.
+More than 260 people have been killed since the protests erupted last month, with riot police routinely using live fire and tear gas canisters to disperse crowds.
 In his statement, Abdul-Mahdi admitted mistakes.

 "Political forces and parties are important institutions in any democratic system, and they have made great sacrifices, but they have also made many mistakes," said Abdul-Mahdi.
 He added that authorities would "pursue all who assault, kidnap or arrest" outside the law.

 The prime minister again urged protesters to allow Iraq to "return to normal life" while the government implemented political reforms.
-He described the protests as the "most important events" in Iraq since 2003, when the US invaded Iraq and deposed the late dictator, Saddam Hussein.
+He described the protests as the "most important events" in Iraq since 2003, when the US invaded the country and deposed the late dictator Saddam Hussein.

 Read more: Iraq: Caught between militias and 'Islamic State'